decentralized-identity/trust-establishment/spec/spec.md

 [[ref:Trust Establishment Documents]] may fit into any number of embed targets – verifiable wrappers or embedded proofing formats - to enable data integrity.
 This specification takes no position on which means are suitable to provide integrity of [[ref:Trust Establishment Documents]] or [[ref:Topics]], however provide a number of examples for convenience.

 ::: warning Interoperability Notice
+This specification details only a data format and is therefore insufficient for coordinating interoperability.

-Interoperability of trust documents is not possible with this specification alone.
-It is recommended to use the trust documents within one or more multi-layered Interoperability Profile(s) which specify implementation details.
+Interoperability is only possible with the use of one or more Interoperability Profile(s) which fully specify the implementation details of document integrity, publication, and discovery.
+As such, this specification MUST not be referenced as either a requirement or an declaration of compatibility.
+The appropriate Interoperability Profile(s) MUST be referenced directly.
 :::

 ### Verifiable Credential